UHS Board of Regents - Bylaws

 5.7 Endowment Management Committee

 The endowment management committee has oversight of all investment assets and activities, outside investment managers, investment consultants, and any other matters pertaining to endowed and non-endowed assets for the System.
 It also provides oversight of investment policies and performance.
-The chair of the Finance and Administration Committee shall be a member of this committee.

 5.8 Special Committees